w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

 * explain strategies that people with disabilities use to navigate websites and applications
-* design user interfaces that support different types of navigation mechanisms, including menus, tables of contents, and site maps
+* design different types of navigation mechanisms, including menus, tables of contents, and site maps
-* define keyboard, mouse, and touch interactions for menus and other navigation mechanisms
+* define different interactions for menus and other navigation mechanisms, including keyboard, mouse, and touch
+* provide clear and consistent visual presentation of menus and menu items
-* provide clear and consistent visual cues for menus, menu item states, and other navigation mechanisms
+* provide clear and consistent visual indication of state changes for menu items
-* identify blocks of repeated content and cooperate with developers to implement mechanisms that bypass such blocks
+* provide mechanisms for developers to identify blocks of repeated content
+* cooperate with developers to implement mechanisms that bypass blocks of repeated content
-* provide mechanisms for users to locate a specific web page within a set of web pages, such as breadcrumb trails and page titles
+* provide mechanisms to help users to locate specific web pages within sets of web pages, for example by providing breadcrumb trails, site maps, and descriptive page titles
-* identify related requirements for developers to:
+* identify related requirements for developers to implement:
-  * implement keyboard, mouse, and touch interactions for navigation mechanisms
+  * interactions for navigation mechanisms, including keyboard, mouse, and touch
-  * implement clear and descriptive names for navigation mechanisms
+  * clear and descriptive names for navigation mechanisms
+  * necessary semantics for menus, menu items, and menu item states

 {% include excol.html type="all" %}